 What is the WY-TOPP assessment?

-Wyoming’s Test of Proficiency and Progress (WY-TOPP) is a computer-adaptive assessment system, administered online, and aligned to Wyoming Content and Performance Standards in English Language Arts, Mathematics, and Science.
-WY-TOPP includes Interim, Modular, and Summative assessments which are administered during a series of test windows scheduled throughout the school year to gauge student progress toward proficiency on grade-level, state standards.
+Wyoming’s Test of Proficiency and Progress (WY-TOPP) is a computer-adaptive assessment system, administered online, and aligned to Wyoming Content and Performance Standards in ELA (English language arts), Mathematics, and Science.
+WY-TOPP includes Interim, Modular, and Summative assessments administered during a series of test windows scheduled throughout the school year to gauge student progress toward proficiency on grade-level, state standards.

 What is the WY-ALT assessment?

-Wyoming’s Alternate Assessment for Students with Significant Cognitive Disabilities (WY-ALT) is a computer-adaptive assessment system, administered online.
-The WY-ALT is an assessment aligned to the Wyoming Extended Standards (WYES) which allows students to demonstrate their knowledge and skills in an appropriately rigorous, grade-level assessment.
-Students in grades 3-10 are tested in English Language Arts and Mathematics.
+Wyoming’s Alternate Assessment for Students with the Most Significant Cognitive Disabilities (WY-ALT) is a computer-adaptive assessment system, administered online.
+The WY-ALT is an assessment aligned to the Wyoming Extended Standards (WYES) which allows students to demonstrate their knowledge and skills in appropriately rigorous, grade-level assessments.
+Students in grades 3-10 are tested in English language arts and Mathematics.
 Additionally, students in grades 4, 8, and 10 are tested in Science.

 Do any of the WY-TOPP assessments have combined scoring?

 Yes, all WY-TOPP Interim and Summative English language arts (ELA) assessments for grade 3, 5, 7, and 9 have combined scoring as there are reading and writing portions to these tests.
 For the Summative ELA assessment, both components must be submitted for the student to receive a score.

 For the Interim ELA assessment, a score will be provided for the completion of both reading and writing components or completion of just the reading component (without writing).
 ELA assessments submitted with both components will be provided a combined ELA score in Centralized Reporting upon completion.
 ELA assessments submitted without the writing component will be provided a reading score in Centralized Reporting at the end of the test window.
 Note: ELA assessments submitted without the reading component will not be provided a score in Centralized Reporting.

 The WY-ALT is administered to students in grades 3-10.
 All students are assessed in English Language Arts and Mathematics.
 Students in grades 4, 8, and 10 are also assessed in Science.

 When and how will the WY-ALT be administered?